hiremayur/Campus-Network-Infrastructure/README.md

 3. Test connectivity via simulation mode.

 # 📧 Contact
-For any queries or suggestions, feel free to connect on LinkedIn:.
+For any queries or suggestions, feel free to connect on LinkedIn:https://www.linkedin.com/in/mayur-hire-1a775825a/.